Introduce the request_store gem to hold User.current and prevent data leakage in error messages

 Mocha::ExpectationError (unexpected invocation: #<AnyInstance:UsersController>.authenticate_with_http_basic() unsatisfied expectations: - expected exactly once, not yet invoked: #<AnyInstance:ApplicationController>.authenticate_with_http_basic(any_parameters) ): app/controllers/application_controller.rb:125:in `find_current_user' app/controllers/application_controller.rb:100:in `user_setup' test/integration/api_test/authentication_test.rb:33:in `test_api_should_trigger_basic_http_auth_with_basic_authorization_header'

-#6 Updated by Toshi MARUYAMA over 3 years ago
+#6 Updated by Toshi MARUYAMA almost 4 years ago

 Etienne Massip wrote: